-Net premiums written and earned during the second quarter of 2009 decreased when compared to the second quarter of 2008 due to lower average premium yields which are a result of the shift in the mix of newer writings to loans with lower loan-to-value ratios, higher FICO scores and full documentation, which carry lower premium rates and a lower average insurance in force, offset by lower ceded premiums due to captive terminations and run-offs.
+Net premiums written and earned during the third quarter of 2009 decreased when compared to the third quarter of 2008 due to a lower average insurance in force, due to reduced levels of new insurance written, and lower average premium yields which are a result of the shift in the mix of newer writings to loans with lower loan-to-value ratios, higher FICO scores and full documentation, which carry lower premium rates, offset by lower ceded premiums due to captive terminations and run-offs.
+Our net premiums written and earned during the third quarter of 2009 were also negatively impacted as a result of higher levels of rescissions in the quarter as well as an increase in our estimate for expected premium refunds due to an increase in our expected rescission levels.